 Established in March 2018, the Strategic Forum on Important Projects of Common European Interest (IPCEI) was a high-level expert group representing Member States, industry and the research community, who identified key strategic value chains in Europe and proposed a common vision for joint actions and investments between EU, Member States and industry, e.g. in the form of an IPCEI.
 IPCEIs are addressing disruptive and ambitious research and innovation, beyond the state of the art in the sector, and particularly first industrial deployment, i.e. the short period where very important R&D&I is still necessary (e.g.: to scale up a pilot line).
 They are expected to generate positive spill-over effects throughout the EU on the knowledge and results they generate.
 In 2019, the Forum published its report on strengthening the Strategic Value Chains for a future-ready EU Industry.
-The report identifies enabling actions for six selected strategic value chains, one of which is connected, clean and autonomous vehicles.25
+The report identifies enabling actions for six selected strategic value chains, one of which is connected, clean and autonomous vehicles.22

-5.2.2.5.
 ITS Directive and C-ITS

-Aiming at accelerating and coordinating the deployment and use of Intelligent Transport Systems, the ITS Directive26 is paramount to a set of subsequent Delegated Regulations (in order of appearance) on eCall27, information services for safe and secure truck parking28, safety-related traffic information (SRTI)29, real-time traffic information (RTTI)30 and multimodal travel information services (MMTIS)31.
-Currently, the ITS Directive is being revised (target date: November 2021, together with revised TEN-T Guidelines).32 The revision will assess the availability of infrastructure and traffic/travel data across the whole EU transport network (leading to amended Delegated Regulations for RTTI and MMTIS) and it will also cover new developments such as CCAM and online platforms allowing users to access several modes of transport.
+Aiming at accelerating and coordinating the deployment and use of Intelligent Transport Systems, the ITS Directive23 is paramount to a set of subsequent Delegated Regulations (in order of appearance) on eCall24, information services for safe and secure truck parking25, safety-related traffic information (SRTI)26, real-time traffic information (RTTI)27 and multimodal travel information services (MMTIS)28.
+Currently, the ITS Directive is being revised (target date: November 2021, together with revised TEN-T Guidelines).29 The revision will assess the availability of infrastructure and traffic/travel data across the whole EU transport network (leading to amended Delegated Regulations for RTTI and MMTIS) and it will also cover new developments such as CCAM and online platforms allowing users to access several modes of transport.
 In order to provide legal certainty for the deployment of Cooperative Intelligent Transport Systems (C-ITS) the European Commission had proposed a Delegated Regulation in March 2019.
-This legislative act did however not come into force as a result of the Council objection, for legal and technology reasons.33 The C-ITS deployment hence misses this keystone for legal certainty.
-Instead, deployment relies on a "coalition of the willing" (C-ITS Deployment Group) to make C-ITS part of vehicles in the market and part of road infrastructure in regular operation.34 In a recent report, the EU Radio Spectrum Policy Group flags that "additional work is on-going in ETSI in funding-programmes-and-open-calls/horizon-europe/missions-horizon-europe/climate-neutral-and-smart-cities_en 25Strengthening Strategic Value Chains for a Future-Ready EU Industry.
+This legislative act did however not come into force as a result of the Council objection, for legal and technology reasons.30 The C-ITS deployment hence misses this keystone for legal certainty.
+Instead, deployment relies on a "coalition of the willing" (C-ITS Deployment Group) to make C-ITS part of vehicles in the market and part of road infrastructure in regular operation.31 In a recent report, the EU Radio Spectrum Policy Group flags that "additional work is on-going in ETSI in order to address co-channel and adjacent-channel co-existence methods between ITS G5 and LTE-V2X.
+In case of lack of results of this standardisation process, there could be a need for the European Commission to consider relevant action in order to ensure a long term efficient usage of road ITS."32

+22 Strengthening Strategic Value Chains for a Future-Ready EU Industry.
 Report of the Strategic Forum for Important Projects of Common European Interest.
-European Commission 2019. https://ec.europa.eu/docsroom/documents/37824 26Directive 2010/40/EU on the framework for the deployment of Intelligent Transport Systems in the field of road transport and for interfaces with other modes of transport
+European Commission 2019. https://ec.europa.eu/docsroom/documents/37824

+23 Directive 2010/40/EU on the framework for the deployment of Intelligent Transport Systems in the field of road transport and for interfaces with other modes of transport